AI Agent Skills Integration

 orchestratiaCLI — Full command-line tool for task management

 No background daemon.
 No persistent WebSocket.
-Claude Code polls the hub via the CLI when it needs updates.
-The hooks run automatically as part of Claude Code's normal hook system.
+Agents poll the hub via the CLI when they need updates.
+The hooks run automatically as part of each agent's native hook system.

 flowchart LR